-During 2012/13 an internal review of key service contracts highlighted a themed weakness with regard to the robustness of internal contract monitoring procedures and processes and recommendations were made to address these.
-Action plans have been prepared to consider, address and implement the internal control recommendations, and will be subject to a formal follow up audit by the Internal Audit Team during 2013/14.
+During 2012/13 an internal review of key service contracts highlighted a themed weakness with regard to the robustness of internal contract monitoring procedures and processes in two key service areas and recommendations were made to address these.
+Action plans were prepared to consider, address and implement the internal control recommendations.
+Audit follow up work concluded the following: